vmberto/CaiPalavra/README.md

 1. The player must type the words that appear falling in the screen.
 2. Each word gives the player specific score based on its complexity.
-3. If the word reaches the bottom, the player looses one of his 3 lifes.
+3. If the word reaches the bottom, the player loses one of his 3 lifes.

 ___